VITO-RS-CORSA/CORSA-S2-openEO/README.md

 CORSA's compressed features can be directly used to build downstream applications like land use classification change detection and natural disaster mapping and others.

+The compression service for Sentinel-2 can also directly be launched from the Terrascope platform in a no-code environment (https://portal.terrascope.be/catalogue/app-details/120).

 read more about CORSA:
 - VITO blog: https://blog.vito.be/remotesensing/corsa
 - Services: https://remotesensing.vito.be/services/corsa